nginxinc/ansible-role-nginx/README.md

 ### Ansible Galaxy

 Use `ansible-galaxy install nginxinc.nginx` to install the latest stable release of the role on your system.
+Alternatively, if you have already installed the role, use `ansible-galaxy install -f nginxinc.nginx` to update the role to the latest release.

 ### Git